Green Smoothie Gourmet

 Normally you wouldn't talk about the nutritional value of a cookie but these are such a healthy snack I felt I must.

-Because they are made of a high protein flour - almond flour - they have more protein then the average sugar cookie.
+Because these easy cookie sticks are made of a high protein flour - almond flour - they have more protein then the average sugar cookie.
 Almond flour is especially nutritious in ways even beyond normal nutrition [source].
 And even the chocolate coating has protein because I stirred in almond butter to thin it out.

 All in all a single cookie has 2 gm protein, 2 gm fiber and untold number of vitamins and minerals, especially thanks to the mineral-rich maple syrup.